WCSCourses/HelminthBioinformatics_2023/module_linux_scripting.md

 ```bash
 # your first command – move to the working directory to get started!
 cd /home/manager/Module2_Linux_Scripting

 ```

-- A list of useful commands can be found on a previous page.
+- A list of useful commands can be found above and at the end of this module.
 - Many of them are two- or three-letter abbreviations.
 The earliest Linux systems (circa 1970) only had slow Teletype terminals, so it was faster to type 'rm' to remove a file than 'delete' or 'erase'.
 This terseness is a feature of Linux which still survives.

 ---